-As you see, this is an open format so that we can hear all of the tribes' concerns and priorities, and also provide an opportunity for tribes to give us some solutions together, and just after three consultations last week on the west coast, we are seeing that there are different priorities for tribes or different views from different tribes in different regions naturally because, you know, gaming is different for tribes in various regions.

-So this also provides -- not only do we get to hear your concerns, and we've heard some tribes who really appreciate being able to hear the concerns of other tribes because they thought maybe they were the only ones who had a concern about something, but also afford everyone the opportunity to provide some solutions that would help all the tribes at the table.
+14 As you see, this is an open format so that we can hear all of the tribes' concerns and 15 16 priorities, and also provide an opportunity for 17 tribes to give us some solutions together, and just after three consultations last week on the 18 19 west coast, we are seeing that there are 20 different priorities for tribes or different 21 views from different tribes in different regions 2.2 naturally because, you know, gaming is different for tribes in various regions.
+23 tribes who really appreciate being able to hear the concerns of other tribes because they thought maybe they were the only ones who had a concern about something, but also afford everyone the opportunity to provide some solutions that would help all the tribes at the table.